 - Basic Life Support (BLS) – 55.00

 Course prices include tax and CPR manual.
-Certification from these courses are valid throughout Canada for 3 years.
+Certification from these courses is valid throughout Canada for 3 years.

 Are Re-Certifications Available?